ktorio/ktor-documentation/topics/html_dsl.md

 </tab>
 </tabs>

+You can learn how to receive form parameters on the server side from [](requests.md#form_parameters).

-To learn more about generating HTML using kotlinx.html, see the [kotlinx.html wiki](https://github.com/Kotlin/kotlinx.html/wiki).
+> To learn more about generating HTML using kotlinx.html, see the [kotlinx.html wiki](https://github.com/Kotlin/kotlinx.html/wiki).

 ## Templates {id="templates"}